 An introduction to beta hydroxy acid (BHA), its benefits, side effects, and best products

 When people refer to BHA or beta hydroxy acid, they are usually referring to salicylic acid, a common and effective topical treatment for acne or dandruff.
 But there are is more to BHAs or beta hydroxy acids than just salicylic acid or acne.
-So what exactly is BHA or beta hydroxy acid and what makes it such a notable topical?
-This guide will explain the benefits, side effects, different types of beta hydroxy acids, and offer some recommendations for beta hydroxy products for skin and scalp problems.
+So what exactly is BHA, or beta hydroxy acid, and what makes it such a notable topical?
+This guide explains the benefits, side effects, different types of beta hydroxy acids, and offer some recommendations for beta hydroxy products for skin and scalp problems.